 Scent: There is no one-note that stands out to me here but it has a light spa-like scent.

 This is a legit salon formula and I was really surprised I didn’t see any egregious ingredients associated with cancer, endocrine disruption or birth defects.
 This formula uses Violet 2 as a pigment to neutralize brassiness.

 Shop Silver Steel Hair Bath here and use code HHT3076 at checkout!

 This formula was recommended to me by one reader on Instagram – THANK YOU!
 I was so so so excited to give this option a try.
-In terms of ingredients, this is BY FAR the most simple formula I’ve seen to date.
+In terms of ingredients, this is BY FAR the simplest formula I’ve seen to date.
 To be honest, I was kind of borderline shocked at the brevity of the ingredient list.
-It left me looking at the label like Where’s the rest of the ingredients?
+It left me looking at the label like, Where’s the rest of the ingredients?

-This shampoo is on the mild end of the spectrum.
-Mild in cleansing power and milder in pigment and its gentle enough to use everyday.
-It works to clean without stripping or drying out hair which is great considering hair gets naturally drier as we age.
+This shampoo is on the mild end of the spectrum – mild in cleansing power and milder in pigment.
+But it’s gentle enough to use every day.
+It works to clean without stripping or drying out hair, which is great considering hair gets naturally drier as we age.
 Especially gray hair!

-It also has ingredients like jojoba oil to add protection against dryness, breakage and split ends as well as grapefruit essential oil which helps relieve scalp irritation.
+It also has ingredients like jojoba oil to add protection against dryness, breakage and split ends, and grapefruit essential oil, which helps relieve scalp irritation.
 As far as antioxidants go, the campeachy tree also works to make the same purple pigment grapes/berries make and it makes quercetin too.

 SCHAMPO N24 uses naturals (campeachy tree) as well as synthetics (Acid Violet 43) as pigment to neutralize brassiness.

-The only downside here is that Bruns was not available in the US – UNTIL NOW SISTERS!
-I’ve brought them into ShopThisOrganicGirl and they are available this week, for the first time ever, stateside.
+The only downside here is that BRUNS was not available in the US – UNTIL NOW, SISTERS!
+I’ve brought them into ShopThisOrganicGirl and they are available for the first time ever, stateside.
 Shop here!